uddannelse-laering-forloeb/ulf/profiles/ulf/README.md

 ### ulf.profile
 - The install profile used for new site installations
-- Uses ulf.install_callcbacks.inc file for batch job callbacks
+- Uses ulf.install_callbacks.inc file for batch job callbacks
 - Uses profiler library

 ## Registered patches used